Nazi concentration camps: World War II

 In April 1941, the high command of the SS ordered the murder of ill and exhausted prisoners who could no longer work (especially those deemed racially inferior).
 Victims were selected by camp personnel or traveling doctors, and were removed from the camps to be murdered in euthanasia centers.
-By April 1942, when the operation finished, at least 6,000 and as many as 20,000 people had been killed – the first act of systematic killing in the camp system.
+By April 1942, when the operation finished, at least 6,000 and potentially as many as 20,000 people had been killed – the first act of systematic killing in the camp system.
 Beginning in August 1941, selected Soviet prisoners of war were killed within the concentration camps, usually within a few days of their arrival.
 By mid-1942, when the operation finished, at least 34,000 Soviet prisoners had been murdered.
 At Auschwitz, the SS used Zyklon B to kill Soviet prisoners in improvised gas chambers.

-In 1942, the emphasis of the camps shifted to the war effort; by 1943, two-thirds of prisoners were employed by war industries.
+In 1942, the emphasis of the camps shifted to the war effort; by 1943, two-thirds of prisoners were employed by war industries, particularly armaments factories.
 The death rate skyrocketed with an estimated half of the 180,000 prisoners admitted between July and November 1942 dying by the end of that interval.
-Orders to reduce deaths in order to spare inmate productivity had little effect in practice.
+Although the death rate was reduced in relative terms after 1942 to preserve labor, deaths continued to increase in absolute numbers as the prisoner population swelled.
 During the second half of the war, Auschwitz swelled in size – fueled by the deportation of hundreds of thousands of Jews – and became the center of the camp system.
 It was the deadliest concentration camp and Jews sent there faced a virtual death sentence even if they were not immediately killed, as most were.
 In August 1943, 74,000 of the 224,000 registered prisoners in all SS concentration camps were in Auschwitz.
 In 1943 and early 1944, additional concentration camps – Riga in Latvia, Kovno in Lithuania, Vaivara in Estonia, and Kraków-Plaszów in Poland – were converted from ghettos or labor camps; these camps were populated almost entirely by Jewish prisoners.
 Along with the new main camps, many satellite camps were set up to more effectively leverage prisoner labor for the war effort.

 Organization

 Fence at Flossenbürg.
 Expensive security measures distinguished the concentration camps from other Nazi detention facilities.

-Beginning in the mid-1930s, the camps were organized according to the following structure: